 Some of the websites that we recommend are in Swedish only, but if you have Google Translate installed on your device, you can get the sites in English.
 Most people in Sweden speak English, so communicating via mail or phone should not be an issue.
 We recommend that you book as early as possible to avoid any disappointments.

 Driving in snow is of course not as easy as driving in the summer, but all hired cars in Sweden have winter tires, the roads are usually well ploughed and sanded/salted and if you use the engine brake more than the normal brakes, keep your distance and take it slow you should be OK.
-SMHI, Swedish weather station, issues weather warnings where Class 1 is “take care”, Class 2 is “only venture out if you have to” and Class 3 “stay inside”.
+SMH (www.smhi.se), Swedish weather station, issues weather warnings following international standards of yellow, orange and red.

 Also remember that daylight during the darkest part of winter is from 9-15 so we recommend early starts to any outdoor activities especially for the ones you need to drive to.